 A stochastically optimal schedule for the $E(\sum w_i C_i)$ criterion (see [1]) in the class of nonpreemptive static list policies (i.e., a schedule minimizing the expected sum of the weighted completion times provided that the jobs are ordered at time zero according to a chosen priority list) may be constructed by the weighted shortest processing time (WSEPT) rule: Process the jobs in non-increasing order of the ratio $\frac{w_i}{E(p_i)}$ , where $E(p_i)$ denotes the expected value of the random processing time $p_i$ (see page 232 in [1]).
 However, a stochastically optimal schedule is factually efficient, if the probability distribution of each random processing time is known before scheduling and, moreover, if a sufficiently large number of scenarios will be realized in a rather closed scheduling environment.
 Again, a stochastically optimal schedule may appear not competitive for the unique scenario which is factually realized.
-Furthermore, an enterprise may have no enough chances to compensate its loss caused by using a stochastically optimal schedule for a sufficiently long time (and for a large number of similar scenarios) may be practically impossible for an enterprise since other competitors may be more productive via achieving better results on the market due to their better scheduling policies.
+Furthermore, an enterprise may have not enough chances to compensate its loss caused by using a stochastically optimal schedule which is not optimal for the factually realized scenario.
+Using stochastically optimal schedules for a sufficiently long time (and for a large number of similar scenarios) may be practically impossible for an enterprise since other competitors may be more productive via achieving better results on the market due to their better scheduling policies.